Real Property Tax

 The transfer of real property would not be subject to the specific business tax if the seller is an individual and meets the following conditions:

-Specific business tax is an assesment tax, check the relevant section in the Thailand Revenue Code
+Specific business tax is an assessment tax, check the relevant section in the Thailand Revenue Code

 Stamp duty is charged at a rate of 0.5% over the registered or appraised value, whichever is higher.
 The obligation of payment of stamp duty depends if the seller is also subject to specific business tax or not.
 When specific business tax is applicable the seller is exempt from the payment of the stamp duty, however, if stamp duty in this case has been paid the seller has the right to claim for the refund of stamp duty in full within 6 months after the payment.